gojimilove/MKS22X-BloonsFinalProject/README.md

 5/29/19: created dart class and the towers shoot something, not correctly but shoots \
 5/30/19: worked on shooting (together), continued working on darts since it caused a lot of lag, had many errors and exceptions \
 5/31/19: shooting now pops some enemies lagging is still a problem but continue to troubleshoot \
+6/3/19: figured out how to reduce the lag cause by the darts, yet there is still lag as the game proceeds\
+6/4/19: adding rounds to the game, fixing the lag from oversized arraylists,adding water, adding go button, fixing spawning problems.
+Most towers work as they are supposed to but in the end could not fix the dart tower to shoot one dart